AlexTempel/SYSC3303-Floor/Readme.txt

 SYSC 3303 Group 8 Floor Subsystem
+Setup instuction: change in main, the floor port, scheduler port, and scheduler address to the correct addresses being used in the system. then change the number of floors to amount wanted, in this case 22 and run main.
 File Descriptions:
 Floor.java: data about a floor
 FloorSubsystem.java: Logic for the floor system, used for reading in the input file, parsing the data into timedrequest and request object, then checks request